FedEx Hybrid Electric Delivery Trucks

 Hybrid Electric Straight Box Trucks

 In 2013, the team completed its six-month evaluation of six hybrid electric trucks and six conventional diesel trucks operated by FedEx Express in Ontario, California.
 Compared to the conventional trucks, the hybrids demonstrated higher fuel economy—by 12% to 17%—over a variety of routes in the field.
 During dynamometer testing, however, the fuel economy benefits of hybridization ranged from 4% to 45% (depending on the drive cycle), which indicates that greater fuel economy benefits could be realized with optimized route selection.
 Dynamometer testing also showed that the hybrids generally emitted higher levels of nitric oxides.

 For more information, refer to this conference paper—In-Use and Vehicle Dynamometer Evaluation and Comparison of Class 7 Hybrid Electric and Conventional Diesel Delivery Trucks.

-Compared to the conventional trucks, the gHEV trucks demonstrated substantially reduced tailpipe emissions and similar fuel economy, except during the highest intensity drive cycle when the gHEV exhibited about 20% higher fuel economy.
+In 2010, the team completed its year-long evaluation of three gasoline hybrid electric (gHEV) trucks and three conventional diesel trucks operated by FedEx Express in the Los Angeles area.
+Compared to the conventional trucks, the gHEV trucks demonstrated substantially reduced tailpipe emissions and similar fuel economy—except during the highest intensity drive cycle when the gHEVs exhibited about 20% higher fuel economy.

-The results of this study are featured in the following documents, which are available as Adobe Acrobat PDFs.
+The results of this study are featured in the following documents: